College of Nursing

 About This Program

 Take your nursing career to the next level.
-With a focus on evidence-based practice, leadership and interdisciplinary collaboration, you'll be equipped to tackle the complex challenges of today's healthcare environment.
-Whether you're interested in a career as a nurse practitioner, clinical nurse specialist, educator or administrator, the M.S.N. degree will provide you with the knowledge and skills you need to succeed.
+With a focus on evidence-based practice, leadership and interdisciplinary collaboration, you will be equipped to tackle the complex challenges of today's healthcare environment.
+Whether you are interested in a career as a nurse practitioner, clinical nurse specialist, educator or administrator, the M.S.N. degree will provide you with the knowledge and skills you need to succeed.
 Read more...

 Contact Information